HYAE/YUHH/README.md

 ### - Compliment
 **Invoke with: compliment me / praise me**\
 You are beautiful just the way you are.
-But if you need even more of an ego boost, you can always get YUHH to compliment you.\
+But if you need even more of an ego boost, you can always get YUHH to compliment you.

 ### - Pick up lines
 **Invoke with: pick me up**\
 For those lonely singles our there!
 It's ok, YUHH loves you unconditionally!\
 For those who just can't seem to pick anyone up, please learn from YUHH.\
-YUHH is rated 10 out of 10 best lover on very www.totallylegitdatingsite.com!\
+YUHH is rated 10 out of 10 best lover on very www.totallylegitdatingsite.com!

 ### - Comic
 **Invoke with: show me a comic**\
 Ok you're not alone, I think the comics are pretty lame too.
-(Thank @Junjayel for his choice of API)\
+(Thank @Junjayel for his choice of API)

 ### - Picture
 **Invoke with: "show me a picture of " (*Invokation needs to match all letters and spaces*)**\
 YUHH will search through high quality nice photographs taken by photographers better than you.\
 - Images are copyright-free, from Pixabay.
 How awesome!\
-- Just don't try to be funny and ask for obscure images thanks.\
+- Just don't try to be funny and ask for obscure images thanks.

-## New Features!
 ### - Guess 4
 **Invoke with: guess 4**\
 A similar game to Guess The Drawing\
 - 4 pictures are shown on set intervals, followed by a hint\
-- First to guess the word linking all 4 pictures together wins!\
+- First to guess the word linking all 4 pictures together wins!

+## New Features!
+### - Cheer Up
+**Invoke with: i'm sad**\
+Cmon don't be sadd :D

 ## Dependencies
 ### Endpoint APIs